ECRM: Mobile CRM

 One subset of Electronic CRM is Mobile CRM (mCRM).
 This is defined as "services that aim at nurturing customer relationships, acquiring or maintaining customers, support marketing, sales or services processes, and use wireless networks as the medium of delivery to the customers.
-However, since communications is the central aspect of customer relations activities, many opt for the following definition of mCRM: "communication, either one-way or interactive, which is related to sales, marketing and customer service activities conducted through mobile medium for the purpose of building and maintaining customer relationships between a company and its customer(s).
+However, since communications is the central aspect of customer relations activities, some opt for the following definition of mCRM: "communication, either one-way or interactive, which is related to sales, marketing and customer service activities conducted through mobile medium for the purpose of building and maintaining customer relationships between a company and its customer(s).

 eCRM allows customers to access company services from more and more places, since the Internet access points are increasing by the day. mCRM however, takes this one step further and allows customers or managers to access the systems for instance from a mobile phone or PDA with internet access, resulting in high flexibility.

 Since mCRM is not able to provide a complete range of customer relationship activities it should be integrated in the complete CRM system.

-There are three main reasons that mobile CRM is becoming so popular.
-The first is that the devices consumer use are improving in multiple ways that allow for this advancement.
-Displays are larger and clearer and access times on networks are improving overall.
-Secondly, the users are also becoming more sophisticated.
-The technology to them is nothing new so it is easy to adapt.
-Lastly, the software being developed for these applications has become worthwhile and useful to end users.

 There are four basic steps that a company should follow to implement a mobile CRM system.
 By following these and also keeping the IT department, the end users and management in agreement, the outcome can be beneficial for all.

-Step 1 – Needs analysis phase: This is the point to take your times and understand all the technical needs and desires for each of the users and stakeholders.
-It also has to be kept in mind that the mobile CRM system must be able to grow and change with the business.
+Step 1 – Needs analysis phase: This is the point at which companies take their time to understand all the technical needs and desires for each of the users and stakeholders.
+They also must try to leave room for the mobile CRM to grow and develop.

 Step 2 – Mobile design phase: This is the next critical phase that will show all the technical concerns that need to be addressed.
 A few main things to consider are screen size, device storage and security.

 Step 3 – Mobile application testing phase: This step is mostly to ensure that the users and stakeholders all approve of the new system.

 Step 4 – Rollout phase: This is when the new system is implemented but also when training on the final product is done with all users.